silasbw/swagger-fluent/README.md

 ### `Client(options)`

-`options.getNames(split, splits)` - a callback to translate each path name to an alternate name or set of names.
+`options.getNames(name, ancestors)` - a function to translate each path name to an alternate name or array of names.
+You could, for example, alias the resource "namespaces" to "namespace" and "ns".